Hardy Ageratum, Blue Mistflower

 Overall, the Blue Mist Flower is a very good perennial to grow in a sunny area when it can get plenty of moisture when needed.
 I haven’t noticed any insect problems which is a plus.
 The grasshoppers don’t bother them even though we have plenty.
 This year, 2018, we had a terrible Japanese Beetle population that seemed to be everywhere.
 They ate the flowers of the roses but did not bother these plants.

 There are two problems I have noticed, though.
 One is that if they are allowed to grow freely, they get tall then flop over and sprawl.
 This can be a problem if you have other plants in front of them.
 You can cut them back which will probably help, although I have not done this yet.
 Maybe next year.
-The second problem is sometimes they have an issue with powdery mildew.
+The second problem is that sometimes they have an issue with powdery mildew.
 It doesn’t seem to harm the plants, but it just looks bad.

 The other thing you have to consider is that they not only spread by rhizomes, they also self-sow.
 SO, they don’t necessarily stay where you want them.
 The good thing is that the seeds don’t seem to go far.
 They come up under the steps and deck a little but not that bad.
 Just keep in mind, if they like where they are growing, they could become invasive.
 Just give them ample space to do as they please, and you will be pleased with them